hanwenzhang123/fullstack-note/README.md

 ```

 throtte
+- setInterval
+- like resizing page, you send requests to the UI with a timer interval, will be sent no matter how many requests within the time period
-- setInterval, like comments triggers 100 for the entire cycle
+- like comments triggers 100 for the entire cycle
 - `_.throttle(fetchAPI, 100)`;

 [[↑] Back to top](#table-of-contents)